ogabriel/setuper/README.md

 The default path for the config is on `$HOME/.config/setuper/`

 And inside that you can have three folders with the files to be used:
+- `./config` - for the bash configuration files
 - `./system` - for the system files and directories, these files will be copied to your system with the `sudo` command
     - it's not a link because it's not really recommended to use links from user files to root
 - `./user` - user files and directories, will be soft linked to your files
     - these files should be mostly the dotfiles
 - `./packages` - from your sourced files

-you can also define custom locations to these files with a `$HOME/.config/setuper/config.sh`, like:
+you can also define custom locations to these files with a `$HOME/.config/setuper/config/entrypoint.sh`, like:

 ```bash
 system_files_dir=$HOME/.system/